usnistgov/dioptra/docs/source/how-to/setup-dioptra/prepare-deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Dioptra, a **Deployment** is a configured instance of Dioptra tailored for a particular use case.
+In Dioptra, a **Deployment** is a configured instance of Dioptra.
 Multiple deployments can be maintained in isolated environments on a single host.

 You will create a deployments folder on your machine independent of (or nested within) the Dioptra repository :ref:`you previously cloned <how-to-download-container-images-clone-the-repository>`.